siepet/asm/README.md

                         At this time, it has only printing numbers in binary, octal, hexadecimal and decimal to stdout.

+                        batch.bat script to assemble and link to .com exe.bat   script to assemble and link to .exe

                         bin1.asm  prints ax in binary form
                         oct1.asm  prints ax in octal form
 			hex1.asm  prints ax in hex form